- Filecoin is a decentralized protocol that enables anyone to rent out spare storage space on their computer.

 Did you know?

-- 📵 Dapp - By processing transactions using the cryptocurrency filecoin, this creates a high barrier to entry as someone has to buy another coin and exchange it to use the service.
+- 📵 Dapp - By processing transactions using the Filecoin cryptocurrency, it creates a barrier to entry, as someone has to buy another coin and exchange it to use the service.

 Saving your documents on someone else’s computer is risky.
 However, Filecoin splits up data, a bit like shredding it, so nobody can piece it together.
 However, it knows how the data fits together and rearranges it when it’s requested.